 Desautels Faculty of Management news

-Karl Moore of the Desautels Faculty of Management at McGill University with Talking Management for The Globe and Mail, talks with Maurice Schweitzer, a professor at the Wharton Business School.
-Watch full video: The Globe and Mail, 10 February, 2016
+Professor Karl Moore of the Desautels Faculty of Management at McGill University with Talking Management for The Globe and Mail, talks with Neal Ashkanasy from the University of Queensland.
+Read full transcript: The Globe and Mail, May 17, 2016